Arian Moayed: Career

-Since 2018, Moayed has starred as Stewy Hosseini in HBO's Succession for which he received a nomination for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2022.
+From 2018 to 2023, Moayed starred as Stewy Hosseini in HBO's Succession, for which he received nominations for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2022 and 2023.

 Waterwell

 Waterwell focuses on socially conscious and civic minded approach to theater, education, and film.
 Waterwell mission states, "empower its audience to change their lives and the world in which they live."

 As the co-founder of Waterwell, Moayed has helped devise over a dozen original productions including most recently a dual-language Hamlet (played the title role) to critical acclaim.
 Also with Waterwell, Moayed produced a forgotten war musical called Blueprint Specials, produced on board of the Intrepid with a cast of veterans.

-With Waterwell Films, he has written and directed the Emmy nominated and Webby nominated The Accidental Wolf, a premium short form series starring Kelli O'Hara, Laurie Metcalf, Denis O'Hare, Brandon Dirden, Ben McKenzie, Judith Ivey, Reed Birney, Marsha Stephanie Blake and a cast of over 70 Tony nominations on its own platform, theaccidentalwolf.com.
+With Waterwell Films, he has written and directed the Emmy nominated and Webby nominated The Accidental Wolf, a premium short form series starring Kelli O'Hara, Laurie Metcalf, Denis O'Hare, Brandon Dirden, Ben McKenzie, Judith Ivey, Reed Birney, Marsha Stephanie Blake and a cast of over 70 Tony nominees on its own platform, theaccidentalwolf.com.

 Personal life

-He lives in New York City with his wife, Krissy Shields and two daughters.
+Moayed lives in New York City with his wife, Krissy Shields, and two daughters.